-Learn what Jesus meant by Love your Enemies.
+Learn what Jesus meant when He said, 'love your enemies'...

 “You have to admit, love your enemies is a strange thing to say.
 I couldn’t quite believe it as I heard his words ripple through the crowd.
 What, even the Romans who have come to occupy our land?
 How are we supposed to love them?
-The other Rabbi’s are pretty clear about the law of Moses ‘an eye for an eye, a tooth for a tooth’ – they say a punishment has to fit the crime, although these days they tend to allow a compensation payment if someone hurts someone else.
-Can you imagine what life would be like if we received exactly the same back when we do something wrong but I don’t know if I can put into practice what Jesus is saying.
-Can I really forgive someone who has wronged me ?
+The other rabbis are pretty clear about the law of Moses ‘an eye for an eye, a tooth for a tooth’ – they say a punishment has to fit the crime.
+Can I really forgive someone who has wronged me?
 If I love someone who hates me will it change them?
 More to the point will it change me?”

 Is that what you would have thought if you had been there to hear Jesus’ teaching?

-Jesus goes beyond the law and teaches that people should love their enemies and pray for them.
-Hating those who hate us or who do wrong to us seems to be a state that people naturally fall into if hurt, threatened or abused.
-Sometimes there can be a justifiable reason for hating someone, however Jesus is saying that if we choose not to hate and to pray for people who wrong us then there is the potential for change.
-The offender may change through being shown mercy and forgiveness, a healing process can start in the person who chooses to forgive and others may also change the way they live as a result.
+Jesus goes beyond the law and teaches that people should forgive and love their enemies, pray for them even.
+Hating those who hate us or who do wrong to us seems to be a state that people naturally fall into.
+Sometimes there can be a justifiable reason for hating someone, however, Jesus is saying that if we choose not to hate and to pray for people who wrong us, then there is the potential for change.
+The offender may change through being shown mercy and forgiveness, and a healing process can start in the person who chooses to forgive.
+It could even change the way people live their lives.